 Requests must be submitted no later than the withdrawal deadline for the term/session in which the student has registered for the course being repeated.
 Consult the web calendar at calendar.ucf.edu.
 Use the drop-down menu to select the term for all important academic dates.

 The policies for grade forgiveness are located here.

 There are financial repercussions as well when your student drops a class.
 Your student will still be fee liable for dropped courses, and it is YOUR responsibility to know the requirements for any scholarships you have, including Bright Futures.
 New state law requires students with Bright Futures scholarships to repay their award money if they withdraw from a class after the drop and add period – typically about a week into the four-month semester.
-The repayment procedures are located at finaid.ucf.edu/types-of-aid/bf-program/bf-awards/
+Here are the repayment procedures.